tensorflow/java/tensorflow-utils/nio-utils/README.md

 ## Introduction

-TensorFlow NIO utility library helps manipulating large N-dimensional data records in the JVM runtime environment by providing an intuitive API on top of linear memory segments commonly used, such as standard arrays or JDK NIO buffers.
+TensorFlow NIO utility library helps manipulating large N-dimensional data records in the JVM runtime environment by providing an intuitive API on top of linear memory segments, such as standard arrays, JDK NIO buffers or native memory.

 The need of additional utilities to handle those data structures became obvious when users observed slow performances by using standard multidimensional arrays in Java, resulting from the